This is a review of the Book of Mormon Broadway show at the Pantages

 One of my favorite aspects of this play was how the missionary work changes the person teaching the gospel and the person receiving it and how it affects the relationship dynamics of proselytizer and investigator.
 It is an aspect that I don't often see addressed in stories about religions.
 Its also the most realistic part of the play in a play filled with humor, sarcasm, sex jokes, and scatological gags.
 It delivers moments that would make any Mormon proud with songs such as "I believe," and "Baptize Me."

-One thing that I don't like about the play is when the missionaries (who are all very flamboyant) sing "Turn It Off" in which they sing about suppressing negative feelings and doubts.
+in which they sing about suppressing negative feelings and doubts.
 It doesn't really help the play in any way and I felt that it was an unneeded jab at religion.

 However, religion is a curious thing.
 It is bizzare.
 It is odd.
 It is funny.
 But its the people within the religion that make it is also spiritual, magical, and inspiring.
 That is Matt Stone and Trey Parker's message.
 Its also a topic worth exploring further because its a message that everyone needs to be reminded of because its applicable to everything else in life.
 Regardless of how we feel about religion, politics, business, or education, its the people that breathes life into those institutions we love or hate and create those touching and human moments within the framework of these institutions.